trunghng/trunghng.github.io/_posts/2021-08-21-monte-carlo-in-rl.markdown

 ### Off-policy Monte Carlo Control
 {: #off-policy-mc-control}
-Similarly, we develop the algorithm for off-policy MC control, based on GPI and weighted IS, for estimating $\pi_\*$ and $q_\*$, which is shown below.
+Similarly, we develop the algorithm for off-policy MC control, based on GPI and WIS, for estimating $\pi_\*$ and $q_\*$, which is shown below.
+<figure>
+	<img src="/assets/images/2021-08-21/off-policy-mc-control.png" alt="off-policy MC control pseudocode" style="display: block; margin-left: auto; margin-right: auto;"/>
+	<figcaption style="text-align: center;font-style: italic;"></figcaption>
+</figure>

 The target policy $\pi\approx\pi_*$ is the greedy policy w.r.t $Q$, which is an estimate of $q_\pi$.
 The behavior policy, $b$, can be anything, but in order to assure convergence of $\pi$ to the optimal policy, an infinite number of returns must be obtained for each pair of state and action.
 This can be guaranteed by choosing $b$ to be $\varepsilon$-soft.

 The policy $\pi$ converges to optimal at all encountered states even though actions are selected according to a different soft policy $b$, which may change between or even within episodes.
-<figure>
-	<img src="/assets/images/2021-08-21/off-policy-mc-control.png" alt="off-policy MC control pseudocode" style="display: block; margin-left: auto; margin-right: auto;"/>
-	<figcaption style="text-align: center;font-style: italic;"></figcaption>
-</figure>

 #### Example - Racetrack
 {: #example}
 (This example is taken from *Exercise 5.12*, *Reinforcement Learning: An Introduction* book.)

 **Problem**
-Consider driving a race car around a turn like those shown in ***Figure 4***.
+Consider driving a race car around a turn like that shown in ***Figure 4***.
 You want to go as fast as possible, but not so fast as to run off the track.
 In our simplified racetrack, the car is at one of a discrete set of grid positions, the cells in the diagram.
 The velocity is also discrete, a number of grid cells moved horizontally and vertically per time step.
 The actions are increments to the velocity components.
 Each may be changed by +1, -1, or 0 in each step, for a total of nine (3 x 3) actions.
 Both velocity components are restricted to be nonnegative and less than 5, and they cannot both be zero except at the starting line.
 Each episode begins in one of the randomly selected start states with both velocity components zero and ends when the car crosses the finish line.
 The rewards are -1 for each step until the car crosses the finish line.
 If the car hits the track boundary, it is moved back to a random position on the starting line, both velocity components are reduced to zero, and the episode continues.
 Before updating the car's location at each time step, check to see if the projected path of the car intersects the track boundary.
 If it intersects the finish line, the episode ends; if it intersects anywhere else, the car is considered to have hit the track boundary and is sent back to the starting line.
 To make the task more challenging, with probability 0.1 at each time step the velocity increments are both zero, independently of the intended increments.
 Apply a Monte Carlo control method to this task to compute the optimal policy from each starting state.
 Exhibit several trajectories following the optimal policy (but turn the noise off for these trajectories).
 <figure>
 	<img src="/assets/images/2021-08-21/racetrack.png" alt="racetrack" width="200" height="300px" style="display: block; margin-left: auto; margin-right: auto;"/>
 	<figcaption style="text-align: center;font-style: italic;"><b>Figure 4</b>: A turn for the racetrack task</figcaption>